CalypsoBot2/Calypso-Bot/index.md

 Command Preifx ">"

 ### Updates:
+- **Updated Website Version to 0.1.2**: Fixed fonts and text issues and added a few links that were not working.
 - **Updated to Version 0.7.3**: Issues a new comamnd call "**>userinfo**", this update will include just your profile not others.
 User mentions will come soon or later.
 - **Updated to Version 0.7.2**: Added a new command called "**>Ask**", alo more bug fixes and font updates!
  - **Updated to Version 0.7.1**: Deleted "**>PURGE**" command untill further notice, extremely buggy and wil not return for a few weeks!